UNITED STATES

 Amortization expense of intangible assets was $

-Expected annual amortization expense for the remaining portion of 2023 and the next five years related to intangible assets is as follows (excludes in process intangible assets):
+Expected annual amortization expense for the remaining portion of 2024 and the next five years related to intangible assets, excluding trademarks considered to have indefinite lives and in process intangible assets, is as follows:

 2025 | $ | |